hmrc/play-fsm/README.md

 ## About

 ### Motivation
-Managing adequately stateful user journey through the complex business transaction is a challenge.
+Implementing user journey through the stateful business process while preserving integrity and consistency of a data at each stage is a challenge.
 It is even more of a challenge in a traditional server-oriented web application built on top of a stateless-by-design HTTP protocol.

 Common requirements are: